 Government assistance is recognised as revenue in profit or loss when the assistance is received.
-During the year the Company received the JobKeeper subsidy.
+During the current and previous financial year the Company received JobSaver payments.

 All revenue is stated net of the amount of goods and services tax (GST).